feature-tracker/feature-tracker.github.io/docs/index.md

 > **IMPORTANT:**
 >
-> Frontend application uses front-channel to login with Keycloak.
+> Frontend application uses the front-channel to login with Keycloak.
-> Backend microservices uses back-channel to validate auth tokens.
+> Backend microservices use the back-channel to validate auth tokens.
 >
 > To use the same host name for both scenarios,
 > add the host name `keycloak` to `/etc/hosts` file pointing to `127.0.0.1`.
 >
-> ```shell
+> ```
 > 127.0.0.1         keycloak
 > ```
 >